-The BLtrimmer function saves the results as a CSV and a PDF.
-The CSV consists of a table of folding energies and confidence intervals, determined from the ensemble of baseline combinations using the three methods (Figure 2E, SI table 1).
-The PDF contains plots that the user can use to assess the results of a BLtrimmer run (SI Figure 2).
-The first two plots are histograms showing the distribution of normalized standard deviation of method 1 ΔH° values (SI Figure 2A) and the normalized difference between method 1 and 2 ΔH° for all of the baselines tested (SI Figure 2B) .
+The BLtrimmer function saves the results as a *.csv and a *.pdf.
+The *.csv consists of a table of folding energies and confidence intervals determined from the ensemble of baseline combinations using the three methods (Figure 2E, SI table 1).
+The *.pdf contains plots that the user can use to assess the results of a BLtrimmer output (SI Figure 2).
+The first two plots are histograms showing the distribution of the normalized standard deviation of method 1 ΔH° values (SI Figure 2A) and the normalized difference between methods 1 and 2 ΔH° for all of the baselines tested (SI Figure 2B) .
 Blue lines represent the 25% of baseline combinations that produce the most internally consistent folding energies.
 The peak of these distributions should occur below 15% for two state folding sequences (See below).
-The next plots shows the quantilized standard deviation of ΔH° values in the method 1 fit versus the quantilized difference between ΔH° values in the method 1 and method 2 fit, for each baseline combination (SI Figure 2C).
+The next plots show the quantilized standard deviation of ΔH° values in the method 1 fit versus the quantilized difference between ΔH° values in the method 1 and method 2 fit, for each baseline combination (SI Figure 2C).
 Ideally, the data points should be evenly spread throughout the space of the graph, as clustering indicates fitting artifacts due to aberrant data.
 The raw values are plotted below the quantilized graph for the convenience of the user (SI Figure 2F).
-The fourth plot shows the average ΔH° versus the standard deviation of ΔH° calculated from method 1, and should exhibit no trend or clustering (SI Figure 2D).
-Lastly, the fourth plot shows the average enthalpy produced by method 1 (Black) or the enthalpy produced by method 2 (Red), versus the difference in ΔH° between methods 1 and 2, for each baseline combination.
+The fourth plot shows the average ΔH° versus the standard deviation of ΔH° calculated from method 1 and should exhibit no trend or clustering (SI Figure 2D).
+Lastly, the fourth plot shows the average enthalpy produced by method 1 (Black) or the enthalpy produced by method 2 (Red), versus the difference in ΔH° between methods 1 and 2, for each baseline combination (SI Figure 2E).
 For two state folding sequences, these data should exhibit no trend and the black and red clusters should overlap (See below).

 MeltR accurately reproduces thermodynamic parameters